 Oprah Winfrey Net Worth

-Oprah Winfey rose from poverty, abuse, and prejudice to become one of the most influential people on the planet.
+Oprah Winfrey rose from poverty, abuse, and prejudice to become one of the most influential people on the planet.
 She was born Orpah Gail Winfrey on January 29, 1954.
 That was not a misspelling.
-Her given name was "Orpah", a reference to the biblical figure in the Book of Ruth.
+Her given name was "Orpah," a reference to the biblical figure in the Book of Ruth.
 As a baby people regularly mispronounced the name as "Oprah" which eventually stuck.
 She was born in Kosciusko, Mississippi.
 Her mother, Vernita Lee, was an unmarried teenage housemaid.
 Her biological father, Vernon Winfrey, was in the Armed Forces at the time of Oprah's birth.
-He eventually worked as a barber, coal miner and city councilman.
+He eventually worked as a barber, coal miner, and city councilman.
 It has been rumored that her biological father might have been another man named Noah Robinson.

 She initially attended Lincoln High School in Milwaukee but after excelling in a special program eared a transfer to an affluent suburban school called Nicolet High School.
 After getting into some trouble she went back to living in Nashville.
 At East Nashville High School she started to blossom.
-At 17 she won a Miss Black Beauty Tennessee pageant which led to a part-time job at a local black radio station called WVOL working as a news anchor.
+At 17, Oprah won a Miss Black Beauty Tennessee pageant which led to a part-time job at a local black radio station called WVOL working as a news anchor.

-She earned a scholarship to Tennessee State University where she studied communication.
+She earned a scholarship to Tennessee State University, where she studied communication.
 At 19, Oprah left school to pursue a career in media full-time.

 Oprah became the first black female news anchor at WLAC-TV in Nashville.
 She was also the youngest anchor in the station's history.
 When she was 22 she was hired by a station in Baltimore called WJZ to co-anchor the six o'clock news, a coveted position.